LappleApple/feedmereadmes/README.md

 Many of us contribute to FOSS projects at work; we are lucky.
 You might not have this opportunity ... yet.
 Many of us non-devs working in the tech industry have created our own jobs.
 Our writing, editing and communications skills are valuable.

 One thing to keep in mind, in FOSS and in life: Go where it's warm.
 If a project creator treats you poorly, assert your boundaries.
-Seek collaborators who make you feel respected, appreciated, and "one of them."
+Seek collaborators who make you feel respected, appreciated, and "one of us."
 Don't settle for less.